ValentinH/bundlelove/README.md

 - `api`: run the jest tests and deploy the express api and the database to AWS lambda
 - `e2e`: run the cypress tests directly on the production app (https://bundlelove.now.sh) once the 2 other jobs are completed.

+## Limitations

+### Features

+Two nice features of Bundlephobia that could be implemented in this app are:

+- the "Similar packages" section that let the user find packages offering similar functionalities to the currently viewed package
+- the "Scan a package.json" page that let you upload the package.json of any project and see all dependencies costs at a glance

+### CI/CD pipeline

-> This pipeline is a simple demo using CircleCI to deploy all the components of the application.
+The pipeline implemented in this project is a simple demo using CircleCI to deploy all the components of the application.
-> Running the e2e tests once everything is deployed won't prevent us from breaking the production, it will only alert if
-> something went wrong.
-As an improvement, we could imagine deploying both the app and the api to a staging environment, run the e2e tests
-> and only deploy to production if the tests pass.
+Running the e2e tests once everything is deployed won't prevent us from breaking the production, it will only alert if something went wrong.
+As an improvement, we could imagine deploying both the app and the api to a staging environment, run the e2e tests and only deploy to production if the tests pass.

+### API performance

+In order to improve the time to show the statistics of the most popular packages, I could run a script to pre-compute the statistics of the [top 1000](https://gist.github.com/anvaka/8e8fa57c7ee1350e3491) packages of the NPM registry and warm the cache.